UKCloud/documentation/articles/openshift/oshift-how-expand-persistent-vols.md

 - `oc`, the OpenShift command-line client (CLI).
 For more information, see OpenShift's [*Get Started with the CLI*](https://docs.openshift.com/container-platform/3.11/cli_reference/get_started_cli.html)

-## Scale down any pod which is using the volume.
+## Stop any pod which is using the volume.

 >[!INFO]
 >In this guide, we will expand the volume for cluster's default elasticsearch deployment which is located in the `openshift-logging` project.
 The pod using the persistent volume in this example is `logging-es-data-master` and the pvc (Persistent Volume Claim) name is `logging-es-0`.
 This is a common requirement - a large volume of logs may cause elasticsearch to fail when the logging volume fills up.